-- Tickets do not include 4D Immersion Films, special programs or events, which may be purchased separately.
+- Tickets do not include 4D Immersion Films, special programs or events.

 - Additional guests beyond the four admitted with the bookmark pay full admission rates.

 How to Participate

 Read to Reef bookmarks will be mailed directly to your home!
 Families can call one of Pratt Library's select sidewalk service locations to request a bookmark; just provide your child's library card number and address, and the bookmarks will be mailed right to you.
 You have until April 7 to request a bookmark, but supplies are limited.
 Visit the Pratt Library's website for a list of branch locations and to request Read to Reef books for pickup, or to access them as e-books (select titles available).